 • In any coastal emergency dial 999 or 112 and ask for the Coastguard.

-So far in 2020, the crew have been involved in 50 services (shouts) (23 ALB & 27 ILB) and have rescued or assisted (or potentially assisted) 87 people (none included for the Nave Andromeda incident on 25th Oct).
+In 2020, the crew were involved in 51 services (shouts) (23 ALB & 28 ILB) and have rescued or assisted (or potentially assisted) 87 people (none included for the Nave Andromeda incident on 25th Oct).

 In 2019, the crew were involved in 48 services (shouts) (29 ALB & 19 ILB) and have rescued or assisted (or potentially assisted) 74 people and one dog (excludes the passengers onboard 'Victoria of Wight' on 1st November!).
 Although the two shouts on 12th & 13th November have both been included, the numbers rescued or assisted have only been counted once.
 There were a number of 'Cancel Launches' - the most recent on 15th December.
 See History Timeline & News for more detail.